yeoman/yeoman/cli/docs/docs.md

 ## Project creation

-# Option - init
+# Command - init

 Usage: `yeoman init`, `yeoman init myapp`

-The `init` option asks you a number of questions (with default answers) for setting up a new project.
+The `init` command asks you a number of questions (with default answers) for setting up a new project.
 The answers to these questions will be used to scaffold a folder a file structure for the application.